apinto25/server_finder/README.md

  - title: website title obtained from the <head> tag of the HTML.
  - is_down​: true if the server is down and the information can't be obtained.

-The second endpoint returns a json with the list the servers that have been searched using the first endpoint.
+The second endpoint is a GET method "/visited" returns a json with the list the servers that have been searched using the first endpoint.

 Usage: